dadisteinn/Cryptocop/README.md

 - [RabbitMQ] is the message broker used for communicaiton between services

 #### Email & Payment service
-Two services used, an email service for purchase confirmation and a payment service for creditcard validation.
+Two services are used, an email service for purchase confirmation and a payment service for creditcard validation.

 - Made using [Node.js]
 - [Mailgun] is used for automated emails